sCrypt-Inc/scryptTS-docs/docs/how-to-test-a-contract.md

 ### Prepare a Signer and Provider

+For local testing, we can use the `TestWallet`, with a mock provider.
 The `TestWallet` and `DummyProvider` combination would be ideal for local tests because it can sign the contract call transactions without actually sending them.

 Such a signer may be declared as below: